Licensing

 Design time

-The analyser hosted and run for you, reached with an API key.
-Telamin’s commercial offering — the paid product.
+The generation engine hosted and run for you, reached with an API key.
+Telamin’s hosted commercial generation path.

 Generated processor